euronite/ConversationalBrowser/README.md

 ## Build instructions

 ### Requirements
+**NOTE: if you want the GUI for QT, it will NOT work as of time of writing, it's uninstallable via pip**

-* Python 3.7 and above.
-May work for Python 3.5 and 3.6 but has not been tested.
+* Python 3.8 and above.
+Will not work for Python 3.5 and 3.6.
 * Packages: listed in `requirements.txt`
 * pip3 installed.
 This comes automatically using Anaconda on Windows.
 * Default file explorer.
 Windows, OSX and Ubuntu already have this installed by default.